-The better way to answer the question is if you do remember prior back pain be honest and tell the insurance adjustor, but unless you are 100% sure you have not had back pain before the better answer would be "Not that I recall" or "I don't remember having any".
-That way, if there are medical records showing back pain then your credibility is not damaged because you simply did not recall the prior problems or treatment.
-This is one of many examples where you can cause damage in your case by not being fully prepared and giving a recorded statement.
+If you do remember prior pain or treatment, the better way to answer the question is to be honest and tell the insurance adjuster.
+Unless you are 100% sure you have not had pain or medical treatment before, the better answer would be "Not that I recall" or "I don't remember having any."
+That way, if there are medical records showing past pain or treatment, then your credibility is not damaged simply because you did not recall the prior problems or treatment.
+This is just one example of how you could detrimentally affect your case by consenting to a recorded statement without proper preparation.

-Generally, you are under no obligation to give a "recorded" statement, but it may be in your best interests to give a non-recorded statement under the following circumstances:
+Generally, you are under no obligation to give a "recorded" statement, but it may be in your best interest to give a non-recorded statement under the following circumstances:

-1. You were hurt at work and the insurance adjustor is conducting an investigation into whether or not they will admit your claim and provide you with workers compensation benefits.
-In most circumstances if you tell the insurance adjustor you will give a statement, but have been advised to not give a recorded statement then you will be fine; or
+- You were injured at work and the insurance adjuster is conducting an investigation into whether the insurance company will admit your claim and provide you with workers' compensation benefits.
+In most circumstances, if you tell the insurance adjuster you will give a statement, but have been advised not to give a recorded statement, then you will be fine.

-2. You are making a claim against your own insurance company because the other driver either had no or not enough insurance coverage.
-Depending upon what your insurance policy says, you may be required to give a recorded statement or you will be considered to be not cooperating and your claim may be denied on that basis alone.
+- You are making a claim against your own insurance company because you were involved in a car accident and the other driver either had no or not enough insurance coverage.
+Depending upon the terms of your insurance policy, you may be required to give a recorded statement or you will be considered to be not cooperating and your claim may be denied on that basis alone.

-There are other considerations when deciding whether or not it is in your best interests to give a recorded statement.
-If you have questions or concerns call our office now at 641-792-3595.
-If one of our attorneys is not immediately available, then ask to schedule a no cost consultation about whether you should give a statement or not.
-Also, request our injury book that relates to your injury matter which will explain recorded statements in more detail and also explain your rights and responsibilities under Iowa injury laws.
+There are other considerations when deciding whether you should agree to give a recorded statement.
+If you have questions or concerns call our office now at 641-792-3595 or contact us online.
+If one of our attorneys is not immediately available, then ask to schedule a no-cost consultation to discuss whether you should give a statement.
+In addition, you can request our free injury book that relates to your injury matter, which discusses recorded statements in more detail and explains your rights and responsibilities under Iowa injury laws.